AXOMEstudios/nq-cli/README.md

       - `sitemap` + optional directory path
       - `antixsrf` + optional directory path
   - `backup`
+  - `version` prints the currently installed version of nq-cli into the terminal.
+  - `update` searches the github repository for updates and notifies you when found

 To get the command you need, simply follow these elements in the tree.